We have six halls of residence and 38 village houses on our campus plus The Oaks.

 These costs include water, gas, electric, contents insurance, internet access with computing support and pastoral support.

 In short, it’s a way to buy meals on campus the simple way.
 You can set up an account and then use the app to pay at the till.
-There is also click and collect and campus delivery.
+There is also click and collect.

 It is worth doing as you will receive lots of great money off offers.